zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

 # Java  REST APIs with Spring Boot

-Zowe API Mediation Layer provides a single point of access for mainframe service REST APIs.
+Zowe API Mediation Layer (API ML) provides a single point of access for mainframe service REST APIs.
 For a high-level overview of this component, see [API Mediation Layer](../../getting-started/overview.html#api-mediation-layer).

 **Note:** Spring is a Java-based framework that lets you build web and enterprise applications.
 For more information, see the [Spring website](https://spring.io/).